Invariant curves for endomorphisms of $\mathbb P^1\times \mathbb P^1$

 \bl \l{lu} There exists a function $\kappa:\, \N\rightarrow \N$ with the following property.
-For any orbifold $\f O$ with $\chi(\f O)\geq 0$ there exist at most $\kappa(m)$ classes of $\mu$-equivalence of rational functions $f$ of degree $m$ with $\f O_2^f=\f O$. \el \pr By Lemma \ref{xriak+}, the equality $\f O_2^f=\f O$ implies that $f$ is a compositional left factor of $\theta_{\f O}$ (in fact, it is easy to see that the equality \be \l{krot} \theta_{\f O_2^{f}}=f\circ \theta_{\f O_1^{f}}\ee holds).
-Therefore, the number of $\mu$-equivalence classes of rational functions $f$ of degree $m$ with $\f O_2^f=\f O$ does not exceed the number of subgroups of index $m$ in the group $\Gamma_{\f O}$.
-Since $\Gamma_{\f O}$ is finitely generated, it has only finitely many subgroups of any given index.
-Thus, to prove the lemma we only must show that for $\f O$ belonging to the {\it infinite} series $\{n,n\},$ $n\geq 2,$ and $\{2,2,n\},$ $n\geq 2,$ the bounds for the number of classes are uniform.
+For any orbifold $\f O$ with $\chi(\f O)\geq 0$ there exist at most $\kappa(n)$ classes of $\mu$-equivalence of rational functions $f$ of degree $n$ with $\f O_2^f=\f O$. \el \pr By Lemma \ref{xriak+}, the equality $\f O_2^f=\f O$ implies that $f$ is a compositional left factor of $\theta_{\f O}$.
+Moreover, it is easy to see that the equality \be \l{krot} \theta_{\f O_2^{f}}=f\circ \theta_{\f O_1^{f}}\ee holds.
+Therefore, for any fixed $\f O$, the number of $\mu$-equivalence classes of rational functions $f$ of degree $n$ with $\f O_2^f=\f O$ does not exceed the number of subgroups of index $n$ in the group $\Gamma_{\f O}$.
+On the other hand, the number of such subgroups can be bounded in terms of $n$, since $\Gamma_{\f O}$ is finitely generated.
+Since the group $\Gamma_{\f O}$ is defined by the signature of $\f O$, this implies that to prove the lemma we only must show that for orbifolds whose signatures belong to the {\it infinite} series $\{l,l\},$ $l\geq 2,$ and $\{2,2,l\},$ $l\geq 2,$ from the lists \eqref{list}, \eqref{list2}, the bounds for the number of $\mu$-equivalence classes are uniform.